Enabled Channels

 These numbers are used to send and receive messages on behalf of your business.

-Each phone number listed with this label operates under the WABA assigned to the space.
+Each phone number listed with this label operates under the WABA assigned to the Workspace.

-Multiple senders are linked to the same WABA, but each sender can only be assigned to one space at a time.
+Multiple senders are linked to the same WABA, but each sender can only be assigned to one Workspace at a time.

 It acts as the parent container that holds all related phone numbers (senders), message templates, and business profile settings.

-Only one WABA can be assigned to a space at a time.
+Only one WABA can be assigned to a Workspace at a time.

-WhatsApp Shared WABA: This label appears when the WABA was added to the space using the Embedded Sign-Up feature.
+• WhatsApp Shared WABA: This label appears when the WABA was added to the Workspace using the Embedded Sign-Up feature.

-The gray checkmark indicates that the sender is available for Live Chat, yet it has not been activated.
+The gray checkmark indicates that the sender is available for Live Chat but has not been activated.

 The green checkmark means that the sender is ready and currently active, exclusively for Live Chat.

-When the sender is active for Live Chat, every incoming message or keyword sent through the designated sender ID and channel type will be directly routed to the live chat agent, without the need to set up a chatbot campaign.
+When the sender is active in Live Chat, every incoming message or keyword sent to the designated sender ID and channel type will be routed directly to the live chat agent, without the need to set up chatbot automation.

 NOTE